The Safe and Supportive Schools Commission

 - Rachelle Engler Bennett, Massachusetts Department of Elementary and Secondary Education

-- Richard Whitehead, Massachusetts Administrators for Special Education
+- John Salovardos, Massachusetts Administrators for Special Education

 - Sara Burd, Reading Public Schools, Practitioner of the Framework

-- William Diehl, Massachusetts Organization of Educations Collaboratives
+- Susan Farrell, Massachusetts Organization of Educations Collaboratives

-TLPI’s Director Susan Cole was elected to serve as co-chair of the Commission.
-The other co-chair of the Commission is the Commissioner of Elementary and Secondary Education’s designee, Rachelle Engler Bennett.
+The co-chairs of the Commission are the Commissioner of Elementary and Secondary Education’s designee, Rachelle Engler Bennett and the Massachusetts Association of School Superintendents Representative, John Doherty .
 The Commission meets regularly and all meetings are open to the public.
 For more information, visit the Safe and Supportive Schools page on DESE’s website.

-The Safe and Supportive Schools Commission will meet 6-8 times in 2016.
-Meeting dates and locations will be posted as soon as they become available.
+The Safe and Supportive Schools Commission will meet 6-8 times per year.
+Meeting dates and locations are posted on the Safe and Supportive Schools page on the DESE website.